 First released on November 20, 2000, the Pentium 4 is a line of computer processors developed and manufactured by Intel.
-They were single core processors originally based on an architecture codenamed Willamette and were used in desktop and laptop computers until the late 2000s.
+They were single core processors originally based on an architecture code-named Willamette and were used in desktop and laptop computers until the late 2000s.
 These processors were the successor to the Pentium III line; their development began about two years earlier, when the Pentium II was Intel's flagship consumer processor.

-The highest speed Pentium 4 was a Prescott version, clocking in at 3.8 GHz.
+The highest speed Pentium 4 was a Prescott version, clocked at 3.8 GHz.
 Laptop versions of the Pentium 4 processor were developed as well, called the Pentium 4-M and Mobile Pentium 4.
 These processors used less wattage when running and generated less heat, both of which were necessities for use in a laptop.
 Hyper-threading technology was also introduced with the Pentium 4 processor.